-Card Terms means the agreement between Company and the applicable Issuer for use of Cards identified on our website.
+Issuer Terms means the agreement between Company and the Issuer of your Card concerning your use of the Cards.

 Charge means a payment for goods or services made to a merchant that accepts payments on the applicable Card Network.

-Chargeback means a dispute that you initiate against a merchant for an unresolved dispute with the merchant or where a Charge is unauthorized.
+Chargeback means a dispute initiated against a merchant for an unresolved dispute with the merchant or where a Charge is unauthorized.

-Department Card means a Card issued in the name of a Company department to be used by one or more authorized Users in that department.
+Department Card means a Card issued in the name of a Company department to be used by one or more authorized Users.

-Periodic Statement means the periodic statements that reflect activity for all Cards issued to Company identifying Charges, Fees, Fines, refunds, or other amounts owed or credited to your Brex Account during each billing cycle.
+Periodic Statement means the periodic statements that reflect activity for all Cards issued to Company identifying Charges, Fees, Fines, refunds, or other amounts owed or credited to your Brex Account during the time covered by that statement.

 Primary Linked Account means the specific Linked Account you designate as the funding source we should use first for payment of Charges, Fees, and Fines on your Brex Account.
 By default, the Primary Linked Account is the initial Brex business account you open with us.